 - a.
 Indicate presence of waters of U.S. in review area (check all that apply): - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
-Identify (estimate) size of waters of the U.S. in the review area: - Non-wetland waters: linear feet: width (ft) and/or acres.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
 Wetlands: acres. - c.
-Limits (boundaries) of jurisdiction based on: Pick List
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known):

-Elevation of established OHWM (if known): .
+2. Non-regulated waters/wetlands (check if applicable):

-- 2. Non-regulated waters/wetlands (check if applicable): - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Wetland 8 (0.43 acres) on the project site is an isolated depression and therefore non-jurisdictional.
-The wetland is a depression surrounded by higher farm ground.
+Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: There are two open water farm ponds within the review area totaling 0.83 acres.